cap-js-community/sap-afc-sdk/README.md

 ### Architecture

-The SAP Advanced Financial Closing SDK for CDS is build on the following architecture open source building blocks as depicted in the following diagram:
+The SAP Advanced Financial Closing SDK for CDS is built on the following architecture open source building blocks as depicted in the following diagram:

 ![Architecture Concept](./docs/assets/architecture_concept_node.svg)

 - **WebSocket Adapter for CDS** (https://github.com/cap-js-community/websocket)
   - Exposes a WebSocket protocol via WebSocket standard or Socket.IO for CDS services.
-Runs in context of the SAP Cloud Application Programming Model (CAP) using @sap/cds (CDS Node.js).
+Runs in the context of the SAP Cloud Application Programming Model (CAP) using @sap/cds (CDS Node.js).
 - **Event Queue for CDS** (https://github.com/cap-js-community/event-queue)
   - The Event-Queue is a framework built on top of CAP Node.js, designed specifically for efficient and streamlined